The previous page closed with

 \]

-foresight — as for the heat equation, the physically relevant eigenvalues will turn out
+with foresight.
+As for the heat equation, the physically relevant eigenvalues will

 \[